AdobeDocs/experience-platform.pt-BR/help/tags/extensions/web/target/overview.md

 ### Configurações do at.js

 Todas as suas configurações do at.js, com exceção do Tempo limite, são automaticamente recuperadas da configuração do at.js na interface do usuário do Target.
-A extensão só recupera as configurações da interface do usuário do Target quando adicionada pela primeira vez.
-Se forem necessárias atualizações adicionais, as configurações serão gerenciadas na interface da Coleção de dados.
+A extensão recupera apenas as configurações da interface do usuário do Target quando adicionada pela primeira vez para que todas as configurações sejam gerenciadas na interface do usuário se forem necessárias atualizações adicionais.

 As opções de configuração disponíveis são as seguintes: